 Rule 702 was amended in response to Daubert.
 Advisory Committee Note to 2000 Amendments to Rule 702.
 Following Daubert, courts were inconsistent in applying Daubert's requirements.
 As explained by the Advisory Committee:

 Some courts approach Daubert as a rigorous exercise requiring the trial court to scrutinize in detail the expert's basis, methods, and application.
-Other courts hold that Daubert requires only that the trial curt assure itself that the expert's opinion is something more than unfounded speculation.
+Other courts hold that Daubert requires only that the trial court assure itself that the expert's opinion is something more than unfounded speculation.

 Hon.
 Fern M. Smith, Report of the Advisory Committee on Evidence Rules (May 1, 1999) at 7, in Advisory Committee on Evidence Rules October 1999 Agenda Book 52 (1999).